dakshbhatnagar/dakshbhatnagar/README.md

 2. **Finding Interesting Insights about Super Store**: Dive deep into the world of retail store analysis done using Google Sheets and Looker Studio [here](https://docs.google.com/spreadsheets/d/14h0UCZOhi1nQx7oT7DY8SYmqp3S0Y5UssEjkGAuVgXo/edit#gid=312503756)

-3. **Tableau Tales**: Unleashing the power of data visualization with Tableau!
+3. **Tableau Tales**: Using the power of data visualization with Tableau!
 Take a peak [here](https://public.tableau.com/app/profile/daksh.bhatnagar)

 4. **SQL Projects on HR Data, Restaurant Data and more** : The [repository](https://github.com/dakshbhatnagar/SQLProjects) contains SQL Projects on various industries such as HR, Food and Data Jobs to uncover valuable insights.
 Make your way to it to explore in-depth.